-Prime Minister Scott Morrison has suggested it won't be until 2019 - but six months is a long time in Australian politics.
+Prime Minister Scott Morrison has suggested it won't be until May 2019 - but things can change quickly in Australian politics.

-When Scott Morrison took over from Malcolm Turnbull as prime minister last week, he told voters he would not rush to an early election.
+When Scott Morrison took over from Malcolm Turnbull as prime minister, he told voters he would not rush to an early election.

 The former treasurer is hoping his new cabinet team can claw back support after the leadership turmoil of August delivered the Coalition its worst opinion polling in a decade.

 But Mr Morrison has some options at his disposal.
-If he sees a strategic opportunity he can call it as early as this year, or he can draw out the campaign to give his government time to change direction.
+If he sees a strategic opportunity he can call it early, or he can wait until May to give his government more time to turn the polls around.

 The 'least suboptimal' Saturday